-As of the end of 2015, the dewatering system is comprised of 28 dewatering wells, including two of which are inactive, and four Fish Creek wells (located north and out of the pit in the Barnes Creek/Fish Creek drainage).
-Through the course of 2015, one well (DW-220) was taken out of service due to mining expansion.
-Four new wells were added; two in the west pit (DW-357, DW-375) and two in the east pit (DW-371, and DW-372).
+As of the end of 2016, the dewatering system is comprised of 34 dewatering wells, including three of which are inactive, and four Fish Creek wells (located north and out of the pit in the Barnes Creek/Fish Creek drainage).
+Through the course of 2016, one well (DW345) failed and is out of service.
+Six new wells were added; two in the west pit (DW-383, DW-408) and four in the pit bottom (DW-381, 388, 389, and 390).

-The average pumping rate from the dewatering system in 2015 was 2,630 gpm, which was 165% higher than in 2014.
-The increase anomaly can be attributed to the area's record rainfall throughout the summer of 2014 and precipitation events of 2015.
-Approximately 75% of dewatering flow was pumped to the tailing impoundment.
-Approximately 15% was pumped directly from the Fish Creek wells to the Mill.
-Approximately 10% was discharged to the freshwater reservoir.
+The average pumping rate from the dewatering system in 2016 was 2,120 gpm, which was 19% lower than 2015.
+The decrease anomaly can be attributed to the area's lower precipitation throughout 2016 and less Fish Creek Aquifer pumping.
+Approximately 70% of dewatering flow was pumped to the tailing impoundment.
+Approximately 16% was pumped directly from the Fish Creek wells to the Mill.
+Approximately 14% was discharged to the freshwater reservoir.
+(Fish Creek production for the year was 594,548,000 gallons.
+Pit production was 526,956,000 gallons.
+Fish Creek DW228 to the Mill was 215,190,000 gallons.)

-Select piezometers are monitored weekly for changes in water levels and the remaining piezometers are monitored quarterly.
+Select piezometers are monitored weekly for changes in water levels and all piezometers are monitored quarterly.

 Since the Tailings Storage Facility (TSF) design did not have capacity to contain all water until the end of mine life, an Alaska Pollutant Discharge Elimination System (APDES) permit application was submitted to the Alaska Department of Environmental Conservation (ADEC), Division of Water in early 2012.
-ADEC granted FGMI an APDES permit in August 2012 and effective October 2012 to discharge non-process and non-contact groundwater extracted from pit dewatering wells into the Old Fish Creek Channel from which it will flow to the freshwater reservoir.
-Since receiving the APDES permit and until March 3, 2015, there has been no discharge of dewatering well water.
-Discharge of dewatering well groundwater began March 4, 2015, and approximately 434 acre feet was discharged in 2015.
+ADEC granted FGMI an APDES permit in August 2012 and effective October 2012 to discharge non-process and non-contact groundwater extracted from pit dewatering wells into the Old Fish Creek Channel (Outfall 001) from which it will flow to the freshwater reservoir.
+Since receiving the APDES permit and until March 3, 2015, there had been no discharge of dewatering well water.
+Discharge of dewatering well groundwater began March 4, 2015 of groundwater that did not require treatment.